 The American Paint Horse has a similar color pattern and markings as the Appaloosa, but it is not a true-blooded breed because it has been crossed with Quarter Horses or Thoroughbreds.

-7. AraAppaloosa Horses
+7. AraAppaloosa Horse

-The AraAppaloosa, sometimes spelled Araloosa, Arappaloosa, and Ara-Appaloosa is a part-Arabian horse breed created by crossing an Appaloosa with an Arabian horse.
+The AraAppaloosa, sometimes spelled Araloosa, Arappaloosa, and Ara-Appaloosa, is a part-Arabian horse breed created by crossing an Appaloosa with an Arabian horse.

 This cross combines the elegant phenotypic of the Appaloosa with its leopard-spotted coloring.